Welsh Chess Union

 Its objects are to promote, organise and regulate the playing of competitive chess throughout Wales.
 Its motto is "Ymosodiad Dewr; Amddiffyniad Sicr" — "Bold in Attack; In Defence Secure".

 The President of the Union from 2014–present is Bill Harle, and the Executive Director is Mark Adams.

 History

 The WCU was created on 19 June 1954 as a coordinating body for regional associations in southern Wales and Monmouthshire.
 It ran the first Welsh Championship the following year.
 After operating within the BCF for fifteen years, the WCU pursued independent FIDE membership in 1969; this was approved at the 1970 Siegen Congress, enabling Wales to field its own national teams in international competition, including the Chess Olympiad starting in 1972.

 Organisation and structure

-The Union is organised through its zonal (county) associations, which administer local leagues and events and nominate delegates to WCU governance.
+The federation is organised through its zonal (county) associations, which administer local leagues and events and nominate delegates to WCU governance.
 It also appoints arbiters, maintains national rating lists, and sets regulations for domestic competitions.